-“Goodbye Honey” starts to go wrong the moment Phoebe stops tossing out bags and the glove compartment.
+“Goodbye Honey” starts to go wrong the moment Phoebe stops tossing out bags and emptying the glove compartment.
 The “panic” isn’t gone.
-But it’s something Phoebe talks about, doesn’t act out.
-Dawn isn’t listening when she pleads “We’ve gotta stay out of sight until I figure this out,” and doesn’t look scared of the baseball bat Phoebe retrieves from the truck cab.
+It’s something Phoebe talks about but doesn’t act out.
+Dawn isn’t listening when Phoebe pleads “We’ve gotta stay out of sight until I figure this out,” and doesn’t look scared of the baseball bat Phoebe retrieves from the truck cab.
 But she slowly backs down.

 Emphasis on “slowly.”

 The almost real-time evening adds some punks who bust into the truck, and long flashbacks — Phoebe, telling her “whole story” (seven years in the making) and Dawn explaining how she came to be behind the wheel of a big rig.

 As every one of those “added complications” unfold, the movie staggers to a halt.
 Only a blur of a montage showing the terrifying tedium of Phoebe’s ordeal — locks clicking, a light coming on and scores of meals dropped in front of her — gets us back to “manic.”
 That’s where thrillers come to life.

 Morgan has a hint of Ann Dowd (“Compliance”) about her, but it takes so long for Dawn to grasp what’s happening and how they can get out of this you could bruise yourself, slapping your head in dismay.
 It’s a lumbering turn.

 The punks (Rafe Soule, Jake Laurence) sequence is loaded with illogical twists and cringing gullibility.
 How is this woman making a go of it in the rough and redneck world of trucking if she can’t outsmart these two, or at least figure out she’s being outsmarted?